viperproject/gobra-book/src/01/basic-specs.md

 ## Specifying preconditions with `requires` clauses
 Preconditions are added with the keyword `requires` before a function declaration.
-For any reachable call, Gobra checks whether the function's precondition is guaranteed to hold.
+Gobra checks whether the function's precondition is guaranteed to hold for any reachable call.
 Since this is enforced, the precondition can be assumed to hold at the beginning of a function.
 Let us exemplify this with the absolute value example:
 ```go does_not_verify